-Under Cabinet Lighting (LED or Xenon): Use these tips to Install them yourself.
+Under Cabinet Lighting (LED or Xenon): Installation Tips!

 To install LED or xenon under cabinet lighting pucks, the cabinet bottoms are simply drilled out (whatever spacing you prefer) with the correct size hole saw bit recommended by the manufacturer (the hole saw can be attached to an ordinary cordless drill).
 The puck light is then friction fit into the hole from the under side of the cabinet.
 The inside of the puck and it’s wiring is then exposed on the bottom inside of the cabinet as well as the the low voltage power feed that is fed into it during the cabinet install stage (see “electrical” below).
 All the wiring connections are done inside the cabinet and stapled or taped in an organized, low profile arrangement on the inside base of the cabinet.
 The last step is simply to install one of the standard melamine shelves that comes with the cabinet over top of the wiring.
 Grooves are cut out of the bottom face (you can use a circular saw set to a depth of about 3/8″) to allow room for the wiring.
 The shelf is carefully put in it’s place and attached from below with a couple of carefully placed screws.

-If you choose to install LED pucks for your under cabinet lighting (or strip lighting, for that matter), the procedure can be much simpler and often does not require an electrical box for wire splicing.
+If you choose to install LED pucks for your under cabinet lighting, the same procedure can be used to install them into the base of the upper cabinets, however the electrical can be much easier than the procedure above.
 As long as you have a regular wall receptacle near where you will be hiding your transformer, you only need to plug one end of the wire into the wall plug, and plug the other end into the first LED puck (or into the end of just one LED strip light).
 The first puck is then plugged into the next (in series) until you have a “daisy chain” of several.
 Most LED puck transformers can drive several pucks because they require as little as 1/10th the current required by xenon pucks.
-It is also for this reason, that there is no need to run seperate wires to each group of pucks as you would for xenon.
-The wire that strings all these pucks together often also contains a switch that you can conceal out of site, to allow you to switch on and off.
-If you want a bit more flexibility in switch placement and switch asthetics, you can also wire a wall switch into the line voltage side of these circuits.
-This however, is something you will have to get your electrician to advise you about, since it will require line voltage wire splicing inside of a grounded electrical box.
+It is also for this reason, that there is no need to run separate wires to each group of pucks as you would for xenon.
+The wire that strings all these pucks together often also contains a switch that you can conceal out of site, to allow you to switch them on and off.
+If you want a bit more flexibility in switch placement and switch aesthetics, you can also wire a wall switch into the line voltage side of these circuits.
+This however, is something you will have to get your electrician to help you with, since it will require line voltage wire splicing inside of a grounded electrical box.
 The benefits of LED’s are not only their low power consumption, but also their long life.
 Some manufacturers claim they can last 5 to 10 times longer than regular halogen (xenon).
 They also radiate far less heat.
 This can be an advantage when pucks are installed under a cabinet that is used for food storage.
+Strip lighting can be even easier because you only need to glue or tape the strip to the rear of the cabinet bottom, and your done.

 Have fun installing your under cabinet lighting pucks or strip lights!